instaclustr/cassandra-java-driver-kerberos/README.md

    com.sun.security.auth.module.Krb5LoginModule required useTicketCache=true;
 };
 ```
+This particular example requires that the Kerberos client libraries & tools (`kinit` in particular) are installed.

-The location of the JAAS config file can be provided via the `java.security.auth.login.config` system property
+The location of the JAAS config file must be provided via the `java.security.auth.login.config` system property.

-(e.g. `java -Djava.security.auth.login.config=/path/to/jaas.conf -jar MyApplication.jar`).
+For example:  `java -Djava.security.auth.login.config=/path/to/jaas.conf -jar MyApplication.jar`

+## Build

+If you would like to build the JAR package from source, checkout this project and run `mvn clean package`.